Deploy Service#

 $ kubectl create namespace osmo

-Create a secret for database and redis passwords:
+Create secrets for the database and Redis:

 $ kubectl create secret generic db-secret --from-literal=db-password=<your-db-password> --namespace osmo